shubham151-asu/RAFT/README.md

-# RAFT
+# Summary
  The project is implementation of RAFT consensus algorithm based on raft extended paper and learnings from MIT Lecture on Distributed Systems.
-A distributed Key-Value store system has been built and features such as consistency, fault-tolerance, and high availability have been achieved as a part of RAFT implementation.
+A distributed Key-Value store system has been built and features such as consistency and high availability have been achieved as a part of RAFT implementation.

- Why do we need RAFT ?
- - To provide the key features of fault-tolerance and high availability, RAFT replicates the state Machine (Key-Value pair system in this case).
-If the states are replicated and are consistent RAFT system have high availability in the event of a server crash or the network is down.
-   RAFT also guarantees the consistency through its implementations.

 # Distributed Systems
  Collection of autonomous computers that appear to user as one integrated system.
 Overall